FlipsideCrypto/base-models/models/doc_descriptions/L1_fields/base_min_block.md

 {% docs base_min_block %}

-The min block on Optimism this batch relates to.
+The min block on Base this batch relates to.

 {% enddocs %}